Christian M. 6 min read

 • Additional features: Most providers offer optional add-ons such as call analytics, virtual receptionist services, and 24/7 support, typically costing an extra £5–£10 per user per month.

-• Compliance and security: Security and regulatory compliance features like encryption, data redundancy, or call recording storage also cost extra.
+• Compliance and security: VoIP security and regulatory compliance features like encryption, data redundancy, or call recording storage also cost extra.

 Business Broadband connection

 VoIP phone systems require the stability of a tethered connection.
-VoIP systems for small businesses (less than 10-20 devices) can rely on a standard full fibre connection (~£30/month), especially with added broadband redundancy.
-At the same time, medium and large setups benefit the most from a leased line (£90 to over £800/month).
+VoIP phone systems for small businesses (less than 10-20 devices) can rely on a standard fibre optic business broadband connection (£30/month).
+At the same time, medium and large setups benefit the most from a dedicated leased line (£90 to over £800/month).

 See our article on VoIP requirements for in-depth details.